lhq5520/Mountify-Commerce/README.md

 | Database Connection    | ✔ Configured with Pool + environment variables                                    |
 | Frontend Page          | ✔ Reused as-is, no structural changes needed                                      |
 | Technical Breakthrough | ✅ You successfully rendered dynamic data from a real database for the first time |

+## Step 2B:

+In 2A the setup is:

+/api/products → fetch all products from the database ✅

+/products → product list page ✅

+/product/[id] → the detail page is still doing fetch("/api/products") and then find ❌ (kind of crude)

+We want to change it to:

+/api/products/[id] → handles a single product

+/product/[id] → directly requests /api/products/:id

+Now this part has finished:

+Database → API (list + single) → Frontend pages (list + detail).